Creta5164/fmod-rmmv/README.md

 - Plugins that override character movement behavior may not work with [speakers][speaker]
   FMOD events that work with binaural sound may not work as I intended with these movement plugins.
   🛠️ If you want to make them compatible directly, search `Game_CharacterBase.prototype.update` in the `FMOD_MV.js`.
-  This contains the code to update the speaker's position attribute.
+  This contains the code to process the speaker logic.

 | Plugin name      | Checked version | Author     | Type     | Compatible | Note and resolve guide |
 |------------------|-----------------|------------|----------|------------|:-----------------------|